sergey-senozhatsky/apply-id/README.md

-# apply-id
+# git-am-message-id

-Lookup mailbox by message-id and git am the patch
+git am Message-ID from a mailbox